POLITICS March 28, 2026 — Updated March 31, 2026

 White House spokesperson Abigail Jackson responded to a request for comment from NPR: "The only people who care about these Trump Derangement Therapy Sessions are the reporters who are paid to cover them."
 Jackson also listed what she described as some of the movement's "major leftist" financial backers, per NPR.

 Ranked does not report unverified crowd estimates as fact.
-The verified facts are: more than 3,300 registered events across all 50 states, major rallies in multiple cities with confirmed street closures, and the confirmed participation of named public figures including Springsteen, Baez, Fonda, and Sanders.
+The independently confirmed facts are: 3,300+ registered events, NYPD-confirmed "tens of thousands" in NYC, 75 LAPD arrests in LA, confirmed street closures in multiple cities, confirmed participation of named public figures including Springsteen, Baez, Fonda, Sanders, De Niro, Lakshmi, and Sharpton.

 Context: The Movement's History